jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 8. **Remove:** At a certain time based on weight, remove from oven
 9. **Rest:** 30 minutes before carving

 Simple enough, right?
-But when you're working with a 13-pound bird that needs basting every 30 minutes and you want to eat at 5pm, suddenly you're doing mental math while trying to figure out if you have enough cheesecloth.
+But when you're working with a 13-pound bird that needs basting every 30 minutes, cloth removal, time based on weight, and you want to eat at 5pm, suddenly you're doing mental math while getting yelled at for not putting the potatoes in.

 ## The Prompt